 But shopping for a new supplement, especially one like a greens powder, can be overwhelming because there are so many kinds, with lots of variation in the formulas and ingredients.
 Not to mention, it's important to know that not all greens powders are as good for the environment as others.

-When he appeared on our podcast in February, functional medicine pioneer Robert Rountree, M.D. gave his advice for finding the best greens powder.
-Here's what you need to know about choosing a greens powder to support your body, and the planet.
+When he appeared on our podcast last February, functional medicine pioneer Robert Rountree, M.D. gave his advice for finding the best greens powder.
+Here's what you need to know about choosing a greens powder to support your body, and the planet.*

 Buy organic—even for supplements.